South Galway (UK Parliament constituency)

 South Galway was a UK Parliament constituency in Ireland, returning one Member of Parliament 1885–1922.

-Prior to the 1885 general election the area was part of the Galway County constituency.
+Prior to the 1885 general election the area was part of the County Galway constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the UK Parliament.

 Boundaries

 This constituency comprised the southern part of County Galway.
 In 1918, the constituency was redrawn to include part of the dissolved Galway borough constituency and to exclude the district electoral divisions of Drumaan, Inishcaltra North and Mountshannon, transferred to County Clare under the Local Government (Ireland) Act 1898, which were added to the East Clare constituency.

 1885–1918: The baronies of Aran, Athenry, Dunkellin, Kiltartan, Leitrim and Loughrea.

 1918–1922: The rural district of Gort, that part of the rural district of Galway not included in the Galway Connemara constituency and that part of the rural district of Loughrea not included in the East Galway constituency.